fyliu/docker-mkdocs/docs/usage.md

 1. Run the mkdocs server from the container

     ```bash
-    docker-compose -f docker-compose.mkdocs.yml up
+    docker-compose up # (1)!
     ```

+    1. Optionally use the `-d` flag to run the container in the background

-1. Open a browser to `http://localhost:8005/` to see the documentation locally
+1. Open a browser to [`http://localhost:8005/`](https://localhost:8005/) to view the documentation locally

 1. Modify the files in the docs directory.
 The site will auto-update when the files are saved.